devcows/hugo-universal-theme/README.md

 * 4 columns of menu items with sections
 * 2 column wide image + 2 columns of menu items with sections

 To display 4 columns of menu items, start using sections.
-Sections are menu items threated special by this theme:
+Sections are menu items treated special by this theme:

 ```
 [[menu.main]]